aroberge/avantpy/proposal/idea.md

 The `for var in range(n)` Python idiom is not the only one that could benefit from a simpler syntax when teaching beginners.

-Imagine that you want to teach the concepts of loops to beginners, and the syntax used for loops in the Python-like language you are using.
-These beginners have never seen the concept of loops before; if you have not taught such beginners, it is difficult to imagine how such a concept can be difficult to grasp when seen for the first time ... but it might be possible to imagine how a programming language syntax can complicate (or facilitate) the learning process.
-To this end, I will introduce the concept in a Python-like language **where keywords are based on the French language.**
+Imagine that you want to teach the concepts of loops to beginners.
+I will introduce the concept in a Python-like language **where keywords are based on the French language.**
-The reason for choosing keywords written in French should become clear at the end.
+The reason for choosing keywords written in French for this exemple should become clear shortly.

 A loop is a series of instructions that are repeated.
 The syntax used is the following: